 Fill out a living will and have it witnessed.

-Sign up for a first aid/CPR certification class.
+Set a reminder to sign up for a first aid/CPR certification class (maybe this fall).

 Set a timer for one hour and spend it cleaning or filing.